codecrafters-io/build-your-own-kafka/stage_descriptions/listing-partitions-02-vt6.md

 $ ./your_program.sh /tmp/server.properties
 ```

-It will then connect to your server on port `9092` and send a `DescribeTopicPartitions` (v0) request containing a single topic with 1 partition.
+It will then connect to your server on port `9092` and send a `DescribeTopicPartitions` (v0) request containing a single topic name.

 ```
 echo -n "00000020004b00000000000700096b61666b612d636c69000204666f6f0000000064ff00" | xxd -r -p | nc localhost 9092 | hexdump -C